-Sean Bean secured the evening's best actor (male) award for his turn in Accused II while his co-star Olivia Coleman picked up the best actor (female) nod for her turn in the drama.
+Sean Bean secured the evening's best actor (male) award for his turn in Accused II while his co-star Olivia Colman picked up the best actor (female) nod for her turn in the drama.

 Sherlock, starring Benedict Cumberbatch as the detective and Martin Freeman as his sidekick Doctor Watson, saw off stiff competition from Call the Midwife and Line of Duty to secure the evening's best drama series gong.